Baldone

 Baldone (Baldohn) is a town in Ķekava Municipality, in the Semigallia region of Latvia.
 The town is famous for its sulfur water springs and was a spa resort.
 It is connected to the capital Riga by the P91 and P89 roads and the Ķekaviņa river flows through the town.

-The town serves as the seat of Baldone Parish, which surrounds the town entirely.
+The town serves as the extra-territorial seat of Baldone Parish, which surrounds the town entirely.
+From 2008 to 2021, the town served as the seat of Baldone Municipality before its dissolution.

+In 1991, the village of Baldone received city rights, governing also the Baldone Rural Territory until 28 January 2010, when it was split off of the town and renamed Baldone Parish.